abcdesktopio/docs/opsdocs/docs/advanced/4.4/authentication/overview.md

 ## authmanagers `metaexplicit`:

+`metaexplicit` authentication manager allows you to provides security across [multiple domains or forests through domain and forest trust relationships](https://learn.microsoft.com/en-us/entra/identity/domain-services/concepts-forest-trust). `metaexplicit` reads the domain of the current user from another domain or forest, then executes the authentication process to the user's domain.

 `metaexplicit` offers a support to Microsoft Active Directory Trusted relationship, with support of Foreign Security Principals and Special Identities.

 ![auth-overview-explicit](img/auth-overview-explicit.png)